philippoo66/optolink-splitter/README.md

 The startup sequence for this device is not critical, as it will automatically reconnect without issues.

 ## :receipt: Command Syntax: MQTT & TCP/IP
 Optolink Splitter can connect to an **MQTT Broker** for sending commands and receiving responses.
-Alternatively, a direct **TCP/IP connection** (e.g., using PuTTY) can be established to interact with the application directly.
+Alternatively, a direct **TCP/IP connection** (e.g. using PuTTY) can be established to interact with the application directly.
 For more details on the command syntax, see the [Wiki | Command Syntax Overview](https://github.com/philippoo66/optolink-splitter/wiki/010-Command-Syntax) or go directly to the section on [MQTT and TCP/IP requests](https://github.com/philippoo66/optolink-splitter/wiki/010-Command-Syntax#command-syntax-for-requests-via-mqtt-and-tcpip).

   - read ambient temperature, scaled with sign: